mikedeck/aws-lambda-zombie-workshop/README.md

 11\.
 Skip the Blueprint section by selecting the Skip button in the bottom right.

 12\.
-Fill in "ZombieWorkshopSearchIndexing" as the Name of the function.
+Fill in "[StackName]ZombieWorkshopSearchIndexing" as the Name of the function.
 Keep the runtime as Node.js.
 You can set a description for the function if you'd like.

 13\.
-Paste in the code from the ZombieWorkshopSearchIndexing.js file provided to you.
+Paste in the code from the [ZombieWorkshopSearchIndexing.js](ElasticSearchLambda/ZombieWorkshopSearchIndexing.js) file in this repository.

 14\.
 On line 7 in the code provided, replace ENDPOINT_HERE with the Elasticsearch endpoint created in step 8\.
 Make sure it starts with https://